-Subjects discussed included the annual and interim results, the stake in Videovalis GmbH, technology developments, organization of sales and marketing, investor relations, remuneration, as well as personnel.
-The Supervisory Board was informed about the general and financial risks of the business and the results of an evaluation of the internal risk management and control systems.

-Pursuant to the provisions of the Dutch Corporate Governance Code, the work of the Supervisory Board and of the Board of Directors as well as the work of the individual members of both boards were discussed in the absence of the members of the Board of Directors.
+The Supervisory Board was informed about the general and financial risks of the business and the findings of an assessment of the internal risk management and control systems.
+Consistent with the requirements of the Dutch Corporate Governance Code, the work of the Supervisory Board and of the Board of Directors, as well as the work of the individual members of both boards, were discussed in the absence of the members of the Board of Directors.

-On the basis of the Company's Articles of Association in their currently valid version, remuneration for the members of the Board of Directors is fixed by the shareholders' meeting following submission of proposals by the Supervisory Board to this effect.
-The Board of Director's remuneration is made up of a fixed and a variable component.
-The variable component includes annual success-based payments (bonus) as well as long-term incentives, such as stock options.
-The fixed remuneration component is regularly determined in January of each year with retroactive effect as of January 01 of the respective year.
-Increases in remuneration are generally orientated towards the inflation rate.
-The variable remuneration component is pegged to previously agreed and measurable targets which can be controlled.
-Budgeted, consolidated results of the following year are taken as targets.
+On the basis of the Company's Articles of Association in their currently valid version, the principles of the compensation paid to Board of Directors members is determined by the Annual General Meeting following submission of corresponding proposals by the Supervisory Board.
+Board of Directors compensation consists of fixed and variable components.
+Variable compensation consists of annual performance-based payments (bonus), as well as of long-term incentives such as stock options.
+The fixed compensation component is regularly determined in January of each year with retrospective effect as of January 1 of the respective year.
+Salary increases are basically implemented in line with the rate of inflation.
+The variable compensation component is pegged to previously agreed and measurable targets which can be controlled.
+The consolidated earnings budgeted for the following year are taken as the target.
 Members of the Board of Directors do not receive any guaranteed minimum bonus payments.
-Over the past five years, the bonus paid to the members of the Board of Directors totaled between 0 and 163 percent of the fixed pay.
-Variable bonuses are usually paid during the first quarter following publication of the consolidated profit for the year.
+In the past five years, the bonus paid to Board of Directors members ranged between 11 percent and 124 percent of their fixed salaries.
+Variable bonuses are usually paid during the first quarter following publication of the consolidated annual results.

 In 2000, ad pepper media introduced a long-term incentive model in the form of stock option plans for employees in key positions, including members of the Board of Directors.
-Stock options of the Company can be exercised if the price of the ad pepper media share exceeds certain, previously determined exercise thresholds, but not before the expiration of one year following issuance of the options.
-Tranches of option plans were granted to members of the Board of Directors in 2000, 2001, 2002, 2003 and 2008.
+Company stock options become exercisable once ad pepper media's share price exceeds specified exercise hurdles determined in advance, but not before the expiry of one year following issue of the options.

-ad pepper media has no pension obligations to members of the Board of Directors.
+Option plan tranches were issued to Board of Directors members in 2000, 2001, 2002, 2003 and 2008. ad pepper media has no pension obligations towards Board of Directors members.

-The total sum and structure of remuneration for the members of the Board of Directors are designed to ensure that qualified executive staff can be recruited and kept.
-The remuneration structure, pension scheme payments and other financial obligations are designed to support the Company's medium to long-term interests.
-The remuneration policy is expected to remain largely unchanged in 2011.
+The total sum and structure of Board of Directors compensation are designed to facilitate the acquisition and retention of suitably qualified executives.
+The compensation structure, pension scheme payments, and other financial obligations are designed to promote the Company's medium to long-term interests.
+Compensation policy is expected to remain largely unchanged in 2012.

-Members of the Supervisory Board
+Composition of Supervisory Board

-Michael Oschmann (1969: German national: male)
+Michael Oschmann (born 1969; German citizen)

 - .
-Chairman of the Supervisory Board throughout the entire financial year up until and including December 31, 2010 - Businessman, CEO of Telefonbuchverlag Hans Müller GmbH & Co., Nuremberg - Since January 10, 2000, member of the Supervisory Board, current term ending in 2013
+Supervisory Board Chairman throughout the entire financial year up to and including December 31, 2011 - Graduate in business administration, Managing Director of Telefonbuchverlag Hans Müller GmbH & Co., Nuremberg - Supervisory Board member since January 10, 2000; appointed until 2013

-Merrill Dean (1941; US national; male)
+Merrill Dean (born 1941; US citizen)

-- .
-Member of the Supervisory Board throughout the entire financial year up until and including December 31, 2010 - Management consultant, CEO Director Interfilm Inc. - Since January 10, 2000, member of the Supervisory Board, current term ending in 2011
+- Supervisory Board member throughout the entire financial year up to and including December 31, 2011 - Management Consultant, CEO of Director Interfilm Inc. - Supervisory Board member since January 10, 2000; appointed until 2015

-Jan Andersen (1967: Danish national: male)
+Jan Andersen (born 1967; Danish citizen)